Filter Results

 Verified Licensed

-Karen A. Rivet is a certified public accountant (CPA) based in Elgin, Oklahoma.
-With over 10 years of experience in the field, she specializes in prov...
+David A. Welch is a certified public accountant based in Chickasha, Oklahoma.
+With over 15 years of experience, he specializes in providing basic acco...

 Certified Public Accountant